Born in Seoul, escaped to Panama, ex-patriated in the USA by way of NYC and Sopranoland, New Jersey.

 In the interim between albums and tours, she kept busy.
 Graduating with honors from New York University with a BA in Performance Art and Writing, and bolstered by several writing awards for original prose, Tora fed a growing passion for installation and conceptual art as a performance artist working in experimental genres of text, image and performance with Marina Abramovic, Sally Silvers, Meredith Monk, Barnaby Ruhe, Lenora Champagne, among others.
 In 2009 her multidisciplinary approach led her to create 13 Wolves, a high-concept, multi-platform project that took her from New York all the way to Los Angeles in late 2010.

 The move tapped into her life-long passion for movies and storytelling.
 By 2011 Tora had shifted her focus from music to acting for TV and film.
-After months of rejection, Tora landed a commercial job for Wells Fargo, followed by Verizon and Disney, as well as a few bit parts on television shows.
+After months of rejection, Tora landed a commercial job for Disney, followed by more commercials, as well as a few bit parts on television shows.
 In 2016 her credits include Glee [ABC], The Mentalist [CBS], The Magicians [SyFy], Hand of God [Amazon].
 Stints in theater include “Strike Me, Lightning” [PS 122 NYC], “Five Sirens: Beware of Rocks” [The Hollywood Fringe Festival], and "Romeo and Juliet” [Shakespeare in the Shed].
 She landed roles in art films by James Franco as well as the upcoming Paul Schrader film Dog Eat Dog with Willem Dafoe and Nicolas Cage.

 Out of a necessity to write, create and act, Tora made the jump into directing her own films.
 Her first film Half-Life was followed by Constellation 13 Wolves , a short film inspired by the original project 13 Wolves (now being reworked as a television series).
 The film screened at film festivals in Los Angeles and won Best Short Film and Best Director for Tora.
 She is currently developing several scripts for television as well as creating new works in the experimental genre, utilizing original elements of video and performance.